 While we can look with pride on our accomplishments, and the tangible difference they are making in every aspect of a Portsmouth education, there is much more to be done.
 Interested individuals are encouraged to communicate with Director of Advancement, Patty Gibbons.

 Endowment funding is a critical component of every financially sound independent school.
 Your generous support of the endowment not only provides a permanent and stable foundation for Portsmouth Abbey School’s future, it also has a direct impact on today’s students.
 Income from endowed funds provides perpetual resources that support the ongoing work of Portsmouth Abbey’s faculty, staff, and monastic community as they help students to grow in knowledge and grace.

 Where can my endowed gift go?

-- Unrestricted Gifts to the endowment enable the Board of Regents to utilize income, and potentially, principal wherever they determine it is most needed.
+- Unrestricted Gifts to the endowment enable the Board of Directors to utilize income, and potentially, principal wherever they determine it is most needed.

 - Faculty Resources like endowed chairs and funds for professional development, departmental resources, and faculty salaries help the School to attract and retain the best educators.

 - Student Resources funds for specific purposes like athletics, library resources, lectures, community service, spiritual life, prizes, and more enhance the shared experience of community life on Cory's Lane.

 - Endowed Annual Funds allow donors to continue their legacy of annual financial support of the School and its mission in perpetuity.

 - A gift of securities, which can be given by following these instructions.
 A gift of securities often enables the donor to avoid costly capital gains